cverish/go-jwt-rest-api/README.md

 (with the docs at [/api/v1/docs/](http://localhost:8080/api/v1/docs)).
 Running the app via `make runserver` allows for live reload on save.
-If you want to speed up the rebuild process, or add more build targets, modify the `make build` command in the Makefile.
+If you want to speed up the rebuild process, or add more build targets, modify the `make build` command in the Makefile
+(for example, you may not wish to rebuild the Swagger docs on save).

 When interacting with the API from the Swagger docs, the JWTs will be added to the session cookies upon successful login with `/api/v1/auth/login`.
+No further authentication within Swagger is needed, and your tokens will persist across sessions.

-## database migrations
+### database migrations

 Database migrations are handled via Atlas.
 If you add new database models, you will need to add the models to